Scotland defender Hendry joins Cremonese on loan

 Hendry joined Brugge last year from rivals Oostende, who paid Celtic a fee after a loan deal then sold him on.

-He was a regular, playing in all six Champions League group games but lost his place when Alfred Schreuder took over as manager in January.
+He was a regular, playing in all six Champions League group games, but lost his place when Alfred Schreuder took over as manager in January.

 Schreuder has since moved on to Ajax, but Hendry has made just one Brugge appearance this term under new boss Carl Hoefkens.